Body of Knowledge for Certified Executive Compensation Professionals

 • Provide information and counseling to executives on benefits and perquisites.

-• Analyze pay for internal executive staffing moves.
+• Make pay changes as needed for internal executive staffing moves.

-• Analyze pay for external executive new hires.
+• Administer pay for external executive new hires.

-• Interact with/support the compensation committee of the Board of Directors on plan administration.
+• Interact with/support the compensation committee of the Board of Directors on executive compensation program administration.

 • Provide analytical tools (and education) for use by the compensation committee to assess change in executive compensation programs (e.g., tally sheets, etc.).

-• Interact with/support other committees of the Board of Directors.
+• Identify when you need to engage with other committees of the Board of Directors.

 • Manage service provider relationship with stock plan administrator.

-• Manage service provider relationships with other executive rewards providers.
+• Manage relationships with executive rewards service providers.

-• Manage the roll-up of performance and financial results to lead the official review and determination process on final reward payouts.
+• Manage the collection of performance and financial results to support the official review and determination process on final reward payouts.

-• Communicate with executives regarding the specifics of their individual total rewards packages.
+• Communicate with executives regarding rewards programs including the specifics of their individual total rewards packages (e.g., prepare communication materials).

 • Administer executive compensation programs in accordance with all relevant accounting and tax requirements.